isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

       content: |
         Please allow at least 2-3 days for your application to be processed.

-        If you are still unable to view your application status after 3 days, please write to Covid_GoBusiness@mti.gov.sg with your company name, UEN and the reference number for your application.
+        If you are still unable to view your application status after 3 days, please write to <covid_gobusiness@mti.gov.sg>{:target="_blank"} with your company name, UEN and the reference number for your application.

     - title: I am self-employed / own a business with multiple entities.
 Do I need to submit my applications individually or will one application cover all my businesses?
       content: |